 For example, new genome editing techniques may allow for much faster and more precise results than conventional breeding techniques.
 And advances in molecular biology have delivered molecular and computational tools that allow scientists to design traits of interest, an approach termed synthetic biology.
 One outcome of synthetic biology is the engineering of so-called gene drives, which spread genes of interest at a frequency greater than would otherwise be achieved by natural inheritance.

 Before genetically modified organisms engineered in this way are released on the market, their risks need to be assessed.
 Scientific bodies like EFSA assesses their potential adverse effects on humans, animals and the environment.

-Synthetic biology is a field devoted to the application of science, technology and engineering to facilitate and accelerate the design, manufacture and/or modification of genetic material in living organisms.
+Synthetic biology is a field that involves the application of science, technology and engineering to facilitate and accelerate the design, manufacture and/or modification of genetic material in living organisms.

 Genome editing allows DNA to be inserted, modified or deleted in the genome of a living organism with very high precision compared to conventional breeding techniques or classical GM techniques.

-The European Commission has asked EFSA to advise whether the conclusions of its 2012 scientific opinion on the safety assessment of plants developed using Zinc Finger 3 and other site-directed nucleases with a similar function (a genome editing technique that allows the introduction of new DNA) may be applicable to plants developed with type 1 and type 2 site-directed nucleases and with oligonucleotide-directed mutagenesis (a genome editing technique that modifies the existing plant DNA without introduction of new DNA).
+November 2020 Experts assess whether the conclusions of the 2012 scientific opinion on the safety assessment of plants developed using Zinc Finger 3 and other site-directed nucleases with a similar function may be applicable to plants developed with type 1 and type 2 site-directed nucleases and with oligonucleotide-directed mutagenesis (genome editing techniques that modify a specific region of the genome without introducing new DNA).